sayansen1711/Hackathon_Justdial/README.md

 # Project Title: Identify Car Washing Services #

 # Problem Statement #
-Display 5 Car washing services name and phone  numbers
+Display 5 Car washing services names and phone  numbers
 1. Car washing services near you with highest rating on top.
 2. Rating should be more than 4*
 3. Customer Votes should be more than 20.